 It is therefore essential to be able to block unauthorized ads and other forms of malware.
 Through the Ensighten solution you can block any unauthorized ads and stop your customers from being diverted to other websites.

-Elsewhere, you can manage third-party technologies by whitelisting approved vendors, and managing and updating policies in real time to prevent data leakage.
+Elsewhere, you can manage third-party technologies by allowing only approved vendors, and managing and updating policies in real time to prevent data leakage.

 Speak to Ensighten today about how you can keep your website safe from malvertising.